Our Verdict

 Edging

-Built to carve, the Cardiff Lynx loves ripping deep turns when put on edge.
+Built to carve, the Cardiff Lynx loves to be on edge, effortlessly holding through the deepest carved lines.
 Featuring Cardiff's HALFCamber system, this board has camber between the feet and rocker at the tip and tail, which creates smooth glide and solid edge control when engaging through turns.
+From mellow groomers to steep pitches off the summit, the Lynx crushed carves like it was a full-time job.

-The Lynx earned a great score when we took it to trenchtown, as we felt it was able to transition from one edge to another with minimal effort and ease.
-The BUTTERblunt nose and WINGtail are Cardiff's unique board design features that allow easy transition from edge to edge without getting caught up on the nose or tail.
-That, paired with a radial sidecut, and you have yourself one heck of a carving machine.
-Once put on edge, the Lynx engaged into turns and locked in from start to finish, providing an incredible carving experience and one we felt you could really feel your progression with carving take place.
+The Lynx scored quite well in our edging test, as we felt it was able to transition from edges with minimal effort.
+The BUTTERblunt nose and WINGtail are Cardiff's unique design features that allow easy transition from edge to edge without getting caught up on the nose or tail.
+Pair that with a radial sidecut, and you have yourself one heck of a carving machine.

 Float in Powder

-Though Cardiff rates it as having a soft stiffness, our tester felt the Lynx performed well in deep powder.
-Given its wider footprint and blunted nose, this board naturally wanted to stay afloat through pow and glided on the surface without worry of bogging beneath the snow.
+Though it was rated as a soft stiffness, our tester felt the Cardiff Lynx performed well in deep powder.
+Given its wider footprint and blunted nose, this board naturally wanted to stay afloat through pow and glided on the surface without worry of being bogged down beneath the snow.

-The construction of this board features Cardiff's Boundary Build – which is noted to be damp, powerful, and durable.
+The construction of this board features Cardiff's Boundary Build, which is known for being damp, powerful, and durable.
 It entails carbon fiber stringers beneath a poplar and paulownia core.
-The benefit of this trifecta is the poplar provides snap and pop, the paulownia ensures dampness and a lightweight feel, and the carbon fiber stringers tie in the camber retention.
-This board construction is advantageous for an enjoyable powder ride, so our tester didn't really feel the effects of the soft flex rating and thought this board crushed it in deep snow.
+The benefit of this trifecta is that the poplar provides snap and pop, the paulownia ensures dampness and a lightweight feel, while the carbon fiber ties in the camber retention.
+This creates an advantageous board for an enjoyable powder ride, so our tester didn't really feel the effects of the soft flex rating and thought this board crushed it in deep snow.

 Stability at Speed

-When the coast was clear, we were able to rip the Lynx down some untouched groomers, giving us a fun and trustworthy ride at high speed.
-This board received our top rating for stability at speed, and this is because it produced nearly no chatter when ripping top speeds, felt solid and trustworthy, and was a heck of a good time.
+When the coast was clear, we ripped the Lynx down some untouched groomers, and it gave us a fun and trustworthy ride at high speed.
+This board received a top rating for stability at speed, and this is because it produced nearly no chatter, felt solid and trustworthy, and was a heck of a good time when ridden fast.

 Playfulness

-A softer flex typically equates to a playful ride, as you are able to have more wiggle room in mobility and style.
-The Cardiff Lynx is rated at a softer flex, so we found it easy to pop, ollie, and take this board off of side hits and lips in the park.
-Though it is fun in the air, we don't recommend ripping this board on metal, as the unique shape and wider footprint isn't ideal as a park board.
+A softer flex typically equates to a playful ride, as it allows for more wiggle room and freedom of mobility and style.
+The Cardiff Lynx is rated at a softer flex, so we found it easy to pop, ollie, and launch this board off of side hits and lips in the park.
+Although it is fun in the air, we don't recommend riding this board on metal, as the unique shape and wider footprint aren't ideal for a park board.

 Pop and Jumping

-We found the half-camber build and unique shape of the Lynx to provide a playful and responsive ride when cruising around slowly, looking for fun hits.
+We found the half-camber build and unique shape of the Lynx to provide a playful and responsive ride when cruising around in search of fun hits.
+Agile like the lynx cat, this board responds to being thrown around through the park and popping off any playful feature in sight.

 Should You Buy the Cardiff Lynx?

-The Cardiff Lynx is an impressive snowboard that can be ridden in all conditions and types of terrain.
-If you are looking to advance your carving skills, be able to charge through deep powder, and stomp big lines, this is the board for you.
+The Cardiff Lynx is a sturdy snowboard that rips in all conditions and terrain.
+If you seek to progress your carving skills, be able to charge through deep powder, and stomp big lines, this is the board for you.

 What Other Snowboard Should You Consider?

 If you consider yourself more of a beginner or intermediate rider and are hoping to purchase a board to cruise on groomers and slash some casual pow, then the Lynx may feel a bit much.
-We recommend going for a board like the Burton Hometown Hero or the Yes Hel Yes, which are similar freeride boards to the Lynx but feel a little more accessible for your everyday rider.
+We recommend going for a board like the Yes Airmaster 3D, which is also a free ride board and can rip any aspect of the mountain, but may feel a little more accessible for your everyday rider.